nikkhvat/nik.khvat.pro/README.md

 - View visits (by day and total for the month)
 - View unique visits (by day and total for the month)
 - See which projects are visited the most
-- View statistics by country
+- View statistics by countries
-- Browsing browsers
+- View statistics by browsers
-- View operating systems
+- View statistics by operating systems
 - Showing which bots visit the site
 - Viewing link click statistics
 - (will be soon) Editing projects